icinganalysis/icinganalysis.github.io/content/windshield ice protection.md

 ## "A Method for Calculating the Heat Required for Windshield Thermal Ice Prevention Based on Extensive Flight Tests in Natural—Icing Conditions", NACA-TN-1434

-This publication is quite extensive (102 pages).
+This publication is extensive (102 pages).
-There are a lot a good images,
-I will let the pictures tell most of the story, and include some discussion about interesting observations about water drop impingement on windshields.
+There are a lot a good images, so I will let the pictures tell most of the story.

 >SUMMARY
 An equation is presented for calculating the heat flow required.